simeonwetzel/SSP/README.md

 ## How to Connect a LLM

 To use this tool, you need to connect any Large Language Model (LLM) compatible with the langchain libary (see a list of available LLMs [here](https://python.langchain.com/v0.2/docs/integrations/chat/)).
 Below is an example of how to connect an LLM either using the OpenAI or the Groq API.

+:point_up: Please note that you have to install the respective packages in case of using another model (e.g. `pip install langchain-cohere` for using a Cohere model).

 ### OpenAI API Example
 ```python